-Since June 2015, he has co-coordinated both the Latitudes graduate working group in the Penn English department and the African Visual Media Group at Harrison College House, the latter of which he co-founded.
-He is the treasurer of the Graduate English Association (GEA), and a Graduate Associate at Harrison College House.
+He has co-coordinated both the Latitudes graduate working group in the Penn English department (2015-2018), and the African Visual Media Group at Harrison College House (2015-17), the latter of which he co-founded.
+He has also been a Graduate Associate at Harrison College House (2015-17), as well as the Treasurer (2016-17), SASGov Representative (2015-16), and First-Year Representative (2014-15) for the Graduate English Association (GEA).

 Whilst at Penn, he has received Foreign Language Area Studies (FLAS) awards to study Afrikaans and isiZulu, and participated in a Fulbright-Hayes Group Project Abroad to South Africa.